RC42 Logo

 The plague of stone figures

-The stones not only offer shelter to animal and plant species, but also, in a windy place like Lanzarote, contribute to slow erosion.
+In windy places like Lanzarote, the stones not only offer shelter to animal and plant species, but also help to slow down soil erosion.

 Other problems caused by stacking stones